JD, Harvard Law School

 Chris was raised in Freehold, New Jersey, and spent his undergraduate years at Harvard College, including a semester in England at Oxford University.
 Upon earning a bachelor's degree in government in 1994, he immediately went on to law school at Harvard, graduating and passing the Massachusetts bar exam in 1997.
 While a litigation associate at Sullivan & Worcester, LLP, he provided pro bono educational advocacy for adolescents, also volunteering as a tutor and mentor to a diverse group of teens.

 As dean of students at the Harvard Kennedy School from 2010 to 2013, Chris’ role focused on attracting and supporting a rich mosaic of the best and brightest aspiring public leaders from every corner of the globe.
 He met his wife, Erin, as a result of their shared love of teaching and helping young people, while both were working at NCSC.
 Erin holds a master’s degree in public health from Boston University.
-Married in 2003, Chris and Erin, along with their children, Matty and Katie, enjoy the arts, sports, being outdoors, and spending time together and with the Blair community.
+Married in 2003, Chris and Erin, who serves as Blair's coordinator of health educator, along with their children, Matty and Katie, enjoy the arts, sports, being outdoors, and spending time together and with the Blair community.